cvoege/blog-staging/content/blog/ai-10x-engineer-imposter-syndrome.md

 ---
-title: Curing Your AI 10x Engineer Imposter Syndrome
+title: No, AI is not Making Engineers 10x as Productive
 # title: Reality Checking the AI 10x Engineer
-description: You are Kenough.
+description: Curing Your AI 10x Engineer Imposter Syndrome
 date: 2025-08-04
 tags: AI
 ---